 First date with the Fujicron

-Ten days have passed since I received the Fujicron 50 and because of the snow falling, work and life, something always gets in the way.
-The first outing of the new lens was more than satisfactory.
-Everything I’ve read about it was confirmed: the sharpness, the focusing speed, the lightness… In a few minutes I fell in love with it and don’t really regret getting the 56mm.
-Now, I’m aware the old X-T1 is not the fastest focusing camera out there and the noise at ISO 6400 is noticeable.
-Anyway I don’t see myself carrying a massive lens just for those night shots where I prefer using the 1.4/23.
-After all, I’m more a wide lens way, let alone at night.
+Ten days have passed since I received the Fujicron 50 and due to the recent snowfall, work and life, there is always something that takes your time away.
+The first outing with the new lens was more than satisfactory.
+Everything I have read about it was confirmed: the sharpness, the focus speed, the lightness… In a few minutes I fell in love with it and I really don’t regret not having chosen the XF56 ƒ1.2 instead of this XF50 ƒ2.
+Now, also keep in mind that my old X-T1 is not the fastest focusing camera out there and the noise at ISO6400 is quite noticeable.
+Anyway, I don’t see myself carrying a massive lens just for those night shots as I prefer to use the XF23 ƒ1.4 for that.
+After all, I am more of an wide angle guy, especially at night.

-Besides An Andalusian Dog, I’ve never seen any other movie by director Luis Buñuel, so when my wife told me there was a theatrical play based on his 1962 movie The Exterminating Angel I was thrilled.
-I was told the play wouldn’t have a plot, and having only seen that one where there wasn’t any kind of dialog, I must say I was a little worried to spend two hours looking at actors doing non-connected live performances.
-Thank god Wikipedia was useful once again and we found out there was a more than interesting premise.
-It was a good play after all and I like it so much that in fact, I want to enjoy some of the real films.
-The play was performed at Teatro Español from January 18th through February 25th.
-In case you drop by Madrid, this could be a good option for a nice evening.
+Other than An Andalusian Dog –and it’s been so long I don’t even remember it– I’ve never seen any other film by director Luis Buñuel, so when my wife told me there was a play based on her 1962 film The Exterminating Angel, I was a little thrilled.
+She told me that the play would not have a specific plot, and after having seen the one in which there was no dialogue whatsoever, I must say that I was a little worried about having to spend two hours watching actors doing strange things in the stage.
+Thankfully Wikipedia was helpful once again and we found that there was a more than interesting premise.
+After all, it was a very interesting play and I liked it so much that I actually want to see some of his other movies.

 The play was presented at the Spanish Theater from January 18 to February 25, 2018.